kimfetti/kimfetti.github.io/_drafts/2019-10-09-youtube-data.md

     - videos for object detection
     - lessons on selenium
     - text for NLP projects
+-->

 ## Videos

-For a recent object detection, I wanted to test out detection on both still images as well as processed videos.
+For a recent object detection project, I wanted to test out detection on both still images and short video clips.
 So the first data you may want to extract from YouTube are the videos themselves.
 You can easily download videos from YouTube using a Python-based tool called `youtube-dl` that runs from your command line.
 After following the [installation instructions](https://ytdl-org.github.io/youtube-dl/download.html), downloading a single video is as simple as typing
 ```bash
 youtube-dl [video URL]
 ```